 When abortion laws are violated, who can file a lawsuit to enforce their rights and the law?

-Yes: The parents or husband of the mother may bring a civil suit for damages against the physician for a violation of the 20-week ban.
+However, the parents or husband of the mother may bring a civil suit for damages against the physician for a violation of the 20-week ban.
 The mother, her parents, her husband, her siblings, her other health-care providers, or the state attorney general may also file for injunctive relief blocking the abortion provider from providing future abortion care after 20 weeks.
 Neb.
 Rev. Stat. § 28-3,109.
+The mother, father, or maternal grandparents may also raise of cause of action for injunctive relief for the performance of a dismemberment abortion.
+Neb.
+Rev. Stat.
+Ann. § 28-347.01.

 Protecting Fundamental Rights